uilicious/english-compiler/README.md

 	"personality": "Sassy & Sarcastic"
 }
 ```

 # Run one of our demo !

 > Note that the demo, include a precomputed cache of the AI compilation process, so unless you change part of the spec file.
 You do not need to update the openai key in the settings.
+>
 > Also yes, the output has some minor bugs here and there.
 This is a Proof-of-concept.
+> I have spent over 4 hours, trying to slowly change the specs, to fix all the bugs.
+But the write-compile-test loop is just too damn slow.

 ## Demo 1 : Building a simple "twitter clone" demo